+Copy all necessary scripts to the remote cluster and add their location to $PATH

+Put all scripts and template files to a folder (Eg. scripts) and copy it to the remote cluster

+Make sure all the scripts are executable

+Add the location of the scripts directory to the $PATH environmental variable by entering the following commands in a terminal.
+The default location of the scripts is set to $HOME/JoVE-demo/scripts, however, one can define an environmental variable called $SCRIPTS_HOME pointing to the directory containing the scripts and add $SCRIPTS_HOME to one’s path

+Bash shell:

+export SCRIPTS_HOME=/path/to/scripts

+export PATH=${SCRIPTS_HOME}:${PATH}

+Tcsh/Csh shell:

+setenv SCRIPTS_HOME /path/to/scripts

+setenv PATH ${SCRIPTS_HOME}:${PATH}

+On the remote cluster, set up and run a GA calculation:

 Create a directory called gly-h2o-n where n is the number of water molecules.

-Create a subdirectory called GA under the gly-h2o-n directory to run generic algorithm calculations.
+Create a subdirectory called GA under the gly-h2o-n directory to run genetic algorithm calculations.

 Copy the OGOLEM input files (Eg. pm7.ogo), monomers Cartesian coordinates (Eg. glycine.xyz, water.xyz) and PBS batch submission script (Eg. run.pbs) into the GA directory.

+Make the necessary changes to the OGOLEM input file and batch submission file.

-When submitting the calculation, OGOLEM will create a new directory named as the prefix of the OGOLEM input file (Eg. pm7) in the GA directory and store newly generated coordinates there.
+Submit the calculation.
+When the calculation starts, OGOLEM will create a new directory named as the prefix of the OGOLEM input file (Eg. pm7) in the GA directory and store newly generated coordinates there.

+Once the calculation is complete, compile the energies and rotational constants, and use that information to determine which are the unique low-energy structures:

+Change directory to gly-h2o-n/GA/pm7 and

-Once the calculation is complete, change directory to gly-h2o-n/GA/pm7 and compute the rotational constants of the GA-optimized clusters with the command ‘getRotConsts-GA.csh N 0 99’ where N is the number of atoms in the molecular cluster.
+Extract the energies and compute the rotational constants of the GA-optimized clusters with the command: getRotConsts-GA.csh N 0 99 where N is the number of atoms in the molecular cluster and ‘0 99’ indicates that the GA pool size is 100.
 This will generate a file called rotConstsData_C which contains a sorted list of all the GA-optimized cluster configurations, their energies, and their rotational constants.

-Find and save the unique GA-optimized clusters with the command ‘similarityAnalysis.py pm7 rotConstsData_C’ where pm7 will be used as a file-naming label.
+Execute the command: similarityAnalysis.py pm7 rotConstsData_C where pm7 will be used as a file-naming label, to find and save the unique GA-optimized clusters.
 This will generate a file called uniqueStructures-pm7.data which contains a sorted list of the unique GA-optimized configurations.
 This is a list of unique local minimum structures for the Gly(H2O)n cluster optimized at the PM7 level of theory, and these structures are now ready to be refined using DFT.

-Go up to the gly-h2o-n/GA directory and combine the results from multiple comparable GA runs using the combineGA.csh script.
-The syntax is ‘combineGA.csh <label> <list of directories with GA runs>’.
-In this particular case, the command ‘combineGA.csh pm7 pm7’ will generate a new unique structures list named ‘uniqueStructures-pm7.data’ in the gly-h2o-n/GA directory.
+Go up to the gly-h2o-n/GA directory and combine the results from multiple comparable GA runs using the combine-GA.csh script.
+The syntax is: combine-GA.csh <label> <list of directories with GA runs> In this particular case, the command: combine-GA.csh pm7 pm7 will generate a new unique structures list named ‘uniqueStructures-pm7.data’ in the gly-h2o-n/GA directory.

-Configurational sampling at the small-basis ab initio level of theory
+Refinement using QM method with a small basis set

 NOTE: The goal here is to refine the configurational sampling of the Gly(H2O)n=1-5 clusters using a better quantum-mechanical description to obtain a smaller but more accurate set of Gly(H2O)n=1-5 cluster structures.
 The starting structures for this step are the outputs of Step 2.

+Prepare and run the small basis set DFT calculation:

 Create a subdirectory called QM under the gly-h2o-n directory.
 Under the QM directory, create another subdirectory named pw91-sb.

-Copy the unique structures list (uniqueStructures-pm7.data) from the gly-h2o-n/GA directory to the QM/pw91-sb directory and change directory to that gly-h2o-n/QM/pw91-sb.
+Copy the unique structures list (uniqueStructures-pm7.data) from the gly-h2o-n/GA directory to the QM/pw91-sb directory and